DadsGaming/dadsgaming/_drafts/2020-01-30-looking-back-at-the-best-video-games-of-the-last-decade-2010-2019.md

 share: true
 ---

 It's been an incredible ride over the last decade in gaming.
 We will not be sharing the games with the *highest* rated titles or the *biggest* sales or even the *largest* players at a given time.
-The list instead will be made of internally submitted games and voted on by very own Dads Gaming community members!
+The list instead was put together by our very own Dads Gaming community members, who internally submitted games and voted!

+##Below you'll find our pick of the 100 best games released between 1 January, 2010 and 31 December, 2019.

 1. Destiny
 2. Titanfall 2